DreamingInBinary/Swiftjective-C/about.md

 ### About Me
 Swiftjective-C is written by me, [Jordan Morgan](https://www.twitter.com/jordanmorgan10){:target="_blank"}.
 I'm an iOS engineer from Ozark, Missouri where I live with my [wife](https://www.instagram.com/jmorgan){:target="_blank"} and three kids.
 Currently, I work remotely on the iOS team at [Buffer](https://www.buffer.com){:target="_blank"}, where we build a suite of social media tools.

-As an indie, I design and develop [Spend Stack]({{ site.spendStackURL }}), a list app built off of CloudKit that can keep an accurate running total of its items.
+As an indie, I designed and developed [Spend Stack]({{ site.spendStackURL }}), a personal finance app.
+It, and my LLC, were acquired in December of 2020.

 #### Other Places I've Written For
 <ul>